Quantum Algorithms for Structured Prediction

 \section{Background}

 We first present a brief account of SVMs and SSVMs.
 We refer the reader to \cite{ng2010support} for the basics of SVMs and to \cite{yu2011improved} for SSVMs.
 We then introduce the more general framework of structured prediction tasks in machine learning.
-These models are of particular interest in scenarios where the numbers of labels is very large, for example, when a label can be any binary vector of a given dimension as long as it satisfies a certain \emph{structure}.
+These models are of particular interest in scenarios where the numbers of labels is very large, for example, when a label can be any of the exponentially many binary vectors of a given dimension.